Bonus Tax runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 Free Bonus Tax Calculator

 Estimate your take-home pay from a bonus.
-The calculator applies the 2025 federal supplemental withholding rules (flat 22%, or 37% above $1M), Social Security, Medicare, Additional Medicare, and state withholding — then compares the flat rate against your true marginal rate to show whether you will owe more or get a refund at filing.
+The calculator applies the federal supplemental withholding rules for 2025 and 2026 (flat 22%, or 37% above $1M), Social Security, Medicare, Additional Medicare, and state withholding — then compares the flat rate against your true marginal rate to show whether you will owe more or get a refund at filing.

 Your bonus